eng-mohamed-ibrahem/better_one/README.md

 ### User Authentication

-* Users can login using their Google account.
+* Users can login using their E-mail and password.
-* User data is saved in Cloud Firestore.
+* User data is saved in Supabase Cloud.

 ### Search Functionality

 * Users can search for tasks by status, date, title, or description.

-### Complete Implementation
+### Upload Functionality

-* The app supports Firebase Authentication for user authentication.
+* Users can upload tasks to Supabase Cloud.

 ## Key Features of the App